-There are no observed ongoing occurrences of sludge deposits, oil sheens, scum and other objectionable materials; specifically materials that produce color, odor, or other nuisances.
+If there are no observed ongoing occurrences of sludge deposits, oil sheens, scum and other objectionable materials; specifically, materials that produce color, odor, or other nuisances, then this BUI may be considering restored.
 OR

-If Combined Sewer Overflows (CSOs) are a significant cause of aesthetic impairments and the CSOs are being addressed under an approved long term control plan or other legally-binding document, this BUI may be considered restored.
+If there are observed ongoing occurrences and Combined Sewer Overflows (CSOs) are a significant cause of aesthetic impairments but the CSOs are being addressed under an approved long-term control plan or other legally-binding document, then this BUI may be considered restored.
 Where long-term remedies may take several years to be fully implemented, it may be necessary to develop short-term control strategies.
-AND
+AND/OR

-If Municipal Separate Storm Sewer Systems (MS4s) are a significant cause of aesthetic impairments and the MS4 is regulated under an NPDES Permit or other legally-binding document, this BUI may be considered restored.
+If there are observed ongoing occurrences and Municipal Separate Storm Sewer Systems (MS4s) are a significant cause of aesthetic impairments but the MS4 is regulated under an NPDES Permit or other legally-binding document, this BUI may be considered restored.